 - Financial support towards travel to work costs and appropriate work clothing

-Who is the Routes to Work project for?
+Who is the Stockton Routes to Work project for?

-- Have been unemployed for 2 years or more
+- Aged 30 + and unemployed for 2 years or more

-- or unemployed for more than 13 weeks with personal circumstances that have resulted in a barrier to finding employment
+- Or aged 30 +, unemployed for more than 13 weeks with personal circumstances that have resulted in a barrier to finding employment.

-Please complete this form for Routes to Work to contact you.
+Please complete this form and Routes to Work will contact you.